-Primary Source Analysis (PSA): There are 14 PSAs covering the assigned readings indicated in the course schedule.
+Primary Source Quiz (PSQ): There are 13 Primary Source Quizzes covering the assigned readings indicated in the course schedule.
 These assignments are designed to ensure comprehension of the readings.
 These are also preparation for the SWAs.
-All PSAs are short answer, based on the Primary Source Analysis Sheet provided.
-Do your research, answer all the questions on the PSA sheet, and you are then prepared for the PSA quiz.
+All PSQs are multiple choice.
+Each PSQ is based on the Primary Source Analysis Rubric provided on Blackboard.
+Do your research, answer all the questions on the Primary Source Rubric, and you are then prepared for the PSQ.
+Of the 13 Primary Source Quizzes, I use the 10 best grades.